Activities to Keep Children Busy During School Break

 I don’t know about your children, but mine tend to get bored easily during Christmas and spring breaks as well as summer break.
 Boredom leads to lots of whining and loads of trouble.
-It’s times like those that make this homeschooling mommy schedule all year round.
+It’s times like those that make this homeschooling mommy want to schedule school all year round.
 The problem with that is I NEED A BREAK!
-Skipping break is a punishment for me in many ways!
+Skipping break is a punishment for me just as much as it would be for them.

 I need time to catch up on all of the other things that get placed on the back burner during our school year.
 I need a break from grading, paperwork, record keeping.
 Homeschooling knits us close together, but I need time with my children without any hindrances or pressures this world tries to heap on us.